pseale/hot-takes-blog/content/posts/expert-wsl.md

 ### Introduction: What is WSL, and how is it useful?

-WSL is the Windows Subsystem for Linux, and I use it to:
+WSL, the Windows Subsystem for Linux, is a **surprisingly easy-to-install, convenient** way to run Linux on Windows.

+I use WSL to:

 - ssh
 - test and develop shell scripts